 See the above calendar for the timelines for orientation and Q&A webinars.
 These sessions will allow organizations to better prepare their proposal submissions.
 The ACTIF team will provide an orientation on the Project Proposal Form and answer questions from participants.
 Only applicants who were selected for step 2 will be invited to register for the webinars.
 Webinars will be recorded and shared with applicants upon request, if attendees provide their consent.

 Support

-The Equitas ACTIF team is available to respond to questions and clarifications.
-Please email nsinuco@equitas.org.
+The ACTIF team is available to respond to questions and clarifications.
+Please email Vivien Cottereau, ACTIF Fund Officer, at vcottereau@equitas.org